konx-dev/component-library-helper/README.md

 ## How to use

-Reference paired component library for full component list, found [here](https://github.com/konx-dev/component-library-demo)
+Reference paired component library for full component list, found [here](https://github.com/konx-dev/component-library-demo). note: this is a placeholder repo while I establish functionality.

 `npx @konx-dev/component-library-helper add <component_name>`